IBM/maximo-labs/MkDocs/hpu_8.6/docs/demo-health-predict.md

 ## Work Queues

 We’ll continue our process to identify assets in trouble.
 We want to avoid unplanned downtime, and be more proactive in our maintenance planning.
-The easiest way to do this is by using the work queue feature.<br>
+The easiest way to do this is by using the work queue feature.

 `Action:` Select “work queues” from the selections on the left